 The strategic drivers behind build vs buy

-The largest insurers with exceptionally high claim volumes may justify internal development.
-However, the majority of carriers often achieves faster impact through partnerships.
+Scale – The largest insurers with exceptionally high claim volumes may sometimes justify internal development.
+However, most achieve faster impact and shorter time to value through co-building partnerships.

-AI capability can take years to develop internally — while insurance domain specialist solutions may deploy within months.
+Speed – AI capability can take years to develop internally, whereas solutions provided by insurance claim specialist Insurtech firms can deploy within months.

-Few insurers currently have large-scale AI teams with deep claims domain expertise.
+Capability – Few insurers currently have large-scale AI teams with deep insurance claims expertise.

-Some insurers view AI capability as core intellectual property.
-Others see it as ever-evolving operational infrastructure best sourced externally.
+Strategic differentiation – Some insurers view AI capability as core intellectual property.
+Others see it as ever-evolving operational infrastructure best sourced and maintained externally.

 Why leading insurers are buying